takuyadev/sharestation-frontend/README.md

 ### `created`

-created all of 20 components and 3 page for the single page application using usStates, handlers, useEffect, router and route\
+Created all of the 20 components and 3 pages for the single page application using usStates, handlers, useEffect, router and route\
-Collaborated on post and get data using axios, token, await, async and session with a back-end developer
+Collaborated on the post and get data using axios, token, await, async and session with a back-end developer

 ### `Language & Framework`